Chicken Fried Steak is a Southern thing, but still many people enjoy this dish.

 Using a Microwave Oven

 Curious on how to reheat chicken fried steak in microwave?
-It’s similar to using an oven, but the cooking time is way lesser and there’s no foil involved.
+It’s similar to using an oven, but the cooking time is way less and there’s no foil involved.
 Though you still need to heat it through the toaster oven afterward.

 Using a Toaster Oven